Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Introduction

-Researchers often use instrumental variables, such as the random assignment of decision makers, to address unobserved confounding in evaluating predictive algorithms. \cite{lakkaraju2017selective, KLLLM(18)} propose a ``contraction procedure'' to evaluate the failure rate of predictive algorithms, a particular overall performance estimand, by returning a single point in its identified set. \cite{ArnoldDobbieHull(20)-discrimination_alg} extrapolate across values of the instrument to impute unconditional moments of $Y_i^*$ in the spirit of classic ``identification-at-infinity'' arguments \citep[e.g.,][]{AndrewsScafgans(98), DasNeweyVella(03)}.
-We instead build on \cite{Manski(94)-SampleSelectionBounds} to show that researchers can use such an instrumental variable to derive covariate-dependent bounds on the difference in average outcomes among unselected and selected units, rendering the resulting bounds more informative.
-In related work, \cite{LevisEtAl(23)-CovariateAssistedIV} analyzes the covariate-assisted Balke-Pearl bounds on the average treatment effect with a binary instrument. \cite{semenova2023generalized} generalizes the \cite[][]{Lee(09)} bounds on the average treatment effect on the always takers, which requires a binary instrument that monotonically affects selection, to incorporate covariates information.\footnote{Monotonicity is particularly unlikely to hold when the instrument arises from the random assignment of decision makers.
-See, for example, \citet[][]{FrandsenLefgrenLeslie(19), ArnoldDobbieHull(20)-discrimination_bail, ChanGentzkowYu(21)} for recent discussions.}
+Instrumental variable strategies are widely used to address unobserved confounding in this setting. \citet{lakkaraju2017selective} and \citet{KLLLM(18)} evaluate specific performance measures by returning a single point in the identified set. \cite{ArnoldDobbieHull(20)-discrimination_alg, ArnoldEtAl(24)} extrapolate across instrument values using identification-at-infinity arguments.
+We instead derive covariate-dependent bounds following \cite{Manski(94)-SampleSelectionBounds}, accommodating IVs as a special case while also encompassing other identifying strategies.\footnote{In related work, \cite{LevisEtAl(23)-CovariateAssistedIV} analyze covariate-assisted Balke-Pearl bounds on the average treatment effect. \cite{semenova2023generalized} generalizes the \cite[][]{Lee(09)} bounds on the average treatment effect on the always takers, which requires a binary instrument that monotonically affects selection, to incorporate covariate information.
+Monotonicity is particularly unlikely to hold when the instrument arises from the random assignment of decision makers.
+See, for example, \citet[][]{FrandsenLefgrenLeslie(19), ArnoldDobbieHull(20)-discrimination_bail, ChanGentzkowYu(21)}.}